After four fascinating flyaway races, the Formula 1 circus heads back to its European homeland with this weekend’s Spanish Grand Prix at Barcelona.

-This year’s event is a twenty-first birthday of sorts for the Circuit de Catalunya, which made its inaugural appearance on the Formula 1 calendar in 1991, one year before Barcelona held the 1992 Olympic Games.
+The Circuit de Catalunya made its inaugural appearance on the Formula 1 calendar in 1991, one year before Barcelona held the 1992 Olympic Games.

 It’s impressive to see how the venue – one regarded as one of the worst-attended and most depressing venues on the calendar – has transformed into a track that exudes all of the hallmarks of national patriotism.

 Spanish fans used to steer well clear of the circuit when it debuted back in 1991.
 Motorsport culture was confined to the heroics of Spanish drivers in motorbikes and rallying, and Spain hadn’t delivered a top-shelf F1 driver in decades.